Asmita1434/Quirex/README.md

 ### Hemlata Mishra

-B.Tech Information Technology
+B.Tech (Information Technology)

 Institute of Engineering and Technology, Ayodhya

 ---

-# ⭐ If you like this project
+# ⭐ Support

-Please give this repository a ⭐ on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.

-It motivates us to build more amazing open-source projects.
+Your support motivates us to continue building better open-source projects.

 ---

 # 📚 Academic Project

-Quirex is an academic **Final Year Major Project** developed as part of the B.Tech (Information Technology) curriculum at the Institute of Engineering and Technology (IET), Ayodhya.
+Quirex is a **Final Year Major Project** developed during the **Final Year** of the **Bachelor of Technology (Information Technology)** program at the **Institute of Engineering and Technology (IET), Ayodhya**.

-The project is intended for educational, learning, and demonstration purposes.
+The project demonstrates the practical implementation of modern MERN Stack technologies, secure online payment integration using Razorpay, cloud database management with MongoDB Atlas, and a responsive web application for real estate management.

+---

 © 2026 Quirex Team.
 All Rights Reserved.